Skip to Main Content

 15. Guerrilla Marketing

-Think outside the box with unconventional guerilla advertising tactics that spark curiosity and conversation.
+Think outside the box with unconventional guerrilla advertising tactics that spark curiosity and conversation.

 Use chalk art on sidewalks to promote your show or hang mysterious posters with a single line of dialogue and a QR code.

-The key thing with guerilla tactics is to keep your stuff playful and aligned with your theater’s tone.
+The key thing with guerrilla tactics is to keep your stuff playful and aligned with your theater’s tone.

 16. Community Noticeboards